-15.1 Physical fields
+14.1 Physical fields

 Elementary particles conserve their properties in higher level bindings.
 These properties are sources to fields that are exposed as dedicated potentials.
 Examples are the gravitational potential field and the electrostatic potential field.
+As stated above these potentials are constituted from ultra-high frequency waves and these are constituted by emitted wave fronts.

-As soon as they leave the particle, the corresponding waves start their own life and keep flowing away from their source.
-These waves feature a fixed ultra-high frequency.
-If the particle oscillates or annihilates, then their amplitude can be modulated.
-We know these amplitude modulations as photons and gluons.
+As soon as they leave the particle, the corresponding wave fronts start their own life and keep flowing away with light speed from their source.
+The corresponding waves feature a fixed ultra-high frequency.

+If the particle oscillates or annihilates or suddenly changes its energy, then their amplitude of these carrier waves can be modulated.
+We know these amplitude modulations as photons, gluons and radio waves.

 If the source stays at rest, then the waves superpose as a static potential.
 If the source oscillates, then the emitted stream oscillates as well.
-The corresponding amplitude modulation has a lower frequency.
+The corresponding amplitude modulation has a lower frequency than the frequency of the carrier waves.
+A special kind of modulation occurs when particles annihilate or when it suddenly changes its energy.